r-grandorder/tri-hermes/en/pages/atlantis.md

 Aaah!

 **Goredolf:**
-Oh gods, I'm gonna be siiick! ! !
+Oh gods, I'm gonna be siiick!!!

 **Atlantis Border Guard:**
 We did what you told us, sir.